NickSpriggs/netbooks_milestone_3/README.md

 # Milestone Back-End Project

 The following project was my attempt to create a book recommendation website for users based on the movies they like.
-This project makes use of HTML, CSS, Python, and Javascript.
+This project makes use of HTML, CSS, Python, Jinja, and Javascript.

 [View live project](https://readflix.herokuapp.com/)